dnd2/learngit/Old_Words.md

 	* What's your occupation?
 	* What's your job?

+**Substitution**

+	* Miss Lin works for IBM/Miss Lin works in a bank.
+	* What a coincidence!/surprise!
+	* I'd like you to...
+		- meet my friend, Sal
+		- call me a cab
+		- give me a call
+	* What do you do?/is your occupation?/is your job? (你从事哪一行/你的职业是什么/你的工作是什么)
+	* I'm a secretary/teacher/doctor.

+**Sentences**

+	* How do you do, Miss Li?
+	* John works in a bank.
+	* Tina works for a trading company.
+	* I'd like you to meet my friend, Tom.
+	* What's your job?
+	* How a nice day!
+	* What beautiful she is!
+	* Same here

+**Dialog**

+	- Miss Wang, t__ is my friend, Mr. Jones.
+	- How d__ you do, Mr. Jones?
+	- How do you do?
+	- What do you d__, Mr. Jones?
+	- I'm a teacher.
+A__ you?
+	- I'm a secretary in a trading company.
+	- H__ nice!
+Have a nice day.
+	- You t__

 ### Unit Six - Time

 * Excuse me, ma'am.
 What time is it, please?